Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: More complex field geometries

 Most models have $B_i\propto r^{-\alpha}$, where $i$ is one of directions $r,z,\phi$, so the amount of Faraday rotation will change radially across the X-ray emission region.
 The surface emissivity, $\epsilon(r)$, also has radial dependence.

-What sets the amount of Faraday rotation/depolarization is the emissivity weighted mean field\footnote{It should be emissivity {\it and} optical depth weighted mean field, however as we assume that the optical depth is constant with radius, optical depth is unimportant here.} $\langle B_i \rangle$ over the surface of the disc:
+What sets the amount of Faraday rotation/depolarization is the emissivity weighted mean field\footnote{It should be emissivity {\it and} optical depth weighted mean field however we assume that the optical depth is constant with radius.} $\langle B_i \rangle$ over the surface of the disc:

 Constraints on the vertical field give that the Faraday rotation needs to be $\lesssim 8^\circ$ at $2.5$~keV, so this is the same limit as before but now on the emissivity weighted mean field $\langle B_z\rangle \lesssim 2\times10^6$~G.